paceval/paceval/README.md

     - Linux 64bit<br>
     - ARM64 64bit<br>
     - ARM32 32bit<br>
-    - Android 64bit<br>
+    + additional libraries for iOS, RISC-V and Android<br>
+    + 6 paceval examples with our paceval-server at http://paceval-service.com<br>

 •   <b>["documentation mathematical engine"](https://github.com/paceval/paceval/tree/main/documentation%20mathematical%20engine) folder<br></b>
     includes the presentations<br>
     - "Mathematical Engine - Motivation"<br>
     - "Mathematical Engine - Our solution"<br>
+    - "paceval with Python - the Mathematical Engine as a Service (e.g. for multi-party computations)"<br>
+    - "paceval and artificial intelligence - Conversion of neural networks to (certifiable) closed-form expressions"<br>
-    - "paceval-service - a Linux server for ARM64 processors (includes Raspberry Pi)"<br>
+    - "paceval-service - a Linux server for ARM64 processors (includes Raspberry Pi and APPLE silicon)"<br>
     - "paceval-service - a Linux server for x64 processors (Intel and AMD)"<br>
     - "Vision Paper - Add capabilities of complex and precise mathematical functions to a database"<br>
+    - "paceval-Video 1 - What is a Mathematical Engine and how can it help me in my business"<br>
+    - "paceval-Video 2 - How does our mathematical engine work and what can you gain from it for your own development"<br>

 •   <b>["paceval libraries"](https://github.com/paceval/paceval/tree/main/paceval%20libraries) folder<br></b>
     includes the system-independent C++ header and C++ file<br>